Simple Lemon Blueberry Sweet Sourdough Bread Recipe

 First rise:

-Following the final stretch and fold, cover the bowl with a damp cloth and let the dough rise until the evening at room temperature, for a minimum of 12 hours.
+Following the final stretch and fold, cover the bowl with a damp cloth and let the dough rise until the evening at room temperature, for 4 to 6 hours, or until your dough has doubled in size.

 That Evening: